nestjs/docs.nestjs.com/content/fundamentals/lifecycle-events.md

 async function bootstrap() {
   const app = await NestFactory.create(AppModule);

   // Starts listening for shutdown hooks app.enableShutdownHooks();

   await app.listen(3000);
 }
 bootstrap();
 ```

+> warning **warning** Due to inherent platform limitations, NestJS has limited support for application shutdown hooks on Windows.
+You can expect `SIGINT` to work, as well as `SIGBREAK` and to some extent `SIGHUP` - [read more](https://nodejs.org/api/process.html#process_signal_events).
+However `SIGTERM` will never work on Windows because killing a process in the task manager is unconditional, "i.e., there's no way for an application to detect or prevent it".
+Here's some [relevant documentation](http://docs.libuv.org/en/v1.x/signal.html) from libuv to learn more about how `SIGINT`, `SIGBREAK` and others are handled on Windows.
+Also, see Node.js documentation of [Process Signal Events](https://nodejs.org/api/process.html#process_signal_events)

 > info **Info** `enableShutdownHooks` consumes memory by starting listeners.
 In cases where you are running multiple Nest apps in a single Node process (e.g., when running parallel tests with Jest), Node may complain about excessive listener processes.
 For this reason, `enableShutdownHooks` is not enabled by default.
 Be aware of this condition when you are running multiple instances in a single Node process.

-When the application receives a termination signal it will call any registered `beforeApplicationShutdown()`, then `onApplicationShutdown()` methods (in the sequence described above) with the corresponding signal as the first parameter.
+When the application receives a termination signal it will call any registered `onModuleDestroy()`, `beforeApplicationShutdown()`, then `onApplicationShutdown()` methods (in the sequence described above) with the corresponding signal as the first parameter.
 If a registered function awaits an asynchronous call (returns a promise), Nest will not continue in the sequence until the promise is resolved or rejected.

 ```typescript
 @@filename()